AlexanderAbramovPav/mesto-react/README.md

 ## Technologies
 The project is designed to train skills in a real project, responsive web page layout skills and add interactivity to interface elements.

-Repository for the `Mesto` project application, which includes frontend and backend parts of the application with the following features: user authorization and registration, operations with cards and users.
-Place the backend in the `backend/` directory, and the frontend in `frontend/`.

 In the process of creating the project, the following approaches and technologies were used:
 * HTML5
 * CSS3